-Brushing your teeth seems simple but doing it the wrong way can harm your oral health.
-Mistakes in technique, timing, or even the toothbrush you choose can lead to cavities, gum disease, and enamel wear.
-Here are some of the most common tooth-brushing mistakes and how to avoid them:
+Tooth brushing mistakes are more common than most people realize.
+Brushing your teeth may seem simple, but doing it the wrong way can harm your oral health.
+Poor technique, timing, or even the type of toothbrush you use can contribute to cavities, gum disease, and enamel wear.
+By avoiding common mistakes and learning the right techniques, you can protect your smile for years to come.

 Using the Wrong Toothbrush

-A brush that’s too big for your mouth or has hard bristles can make brushing uncomfortable and damage your gums.
+A toothbrush that’s too big for your mouth or has hard bristles can make brushing uncomfortable and even damage your gums.

 ✅ Fix it: Choose a soft-bristled brush that fits comfortably in your mouth.
 Electric toothbrushes can also be helpful, especially if you have arthritis or limited hand movement.